da5nsy/ReproducibleResearch/episodes/step4Doco.md

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-You could do this as a verbal activity, ask people to discuss or share on the board what you may need to know.
+You could do this as a verbal activity or a written one.

+Ask people to pick someone they interact with regularly (supervisor, student, collaborator).
+Then ask them, if contact to this person was completely cut off, what information would they need to know to continue their own work?

 :::::::::::::::::::::::::::::::::::::::::::::::